-- 1. The first dataset describes 1037 avalanche accidents of Switzerland.
+- 1. The first dataset describes 1250 avalanche accidents of Switzerland.
 In all these accidents humans were involved All accidents occurred in a backcountry skier context.
 Accidents that occurred in a freerider context were discarded.
 In 95 % of the cases a winter sportsman triggered the avalanche.
-The data cover all severe accidents from the winter 2001/2002 to the winter 2018/2019.
+The data cover all severe accidents from the winter 2001/2002 to the winter 2020/2021.
 Approximately 17 % of the accidents had fatal consequences.
 Each accident is described by 7 points.
 The first point refers to the highest point of the release area.
 The remaining points describe a downhill trajectory starting at the first point.
 Points are located in a 10 m distance.
 The downhill trajectory describes a line covering the most likely release area of the avalanche. - 2.
-The second dataset describe approximatively 5 million transition points of backcountry skiers in Switzerland.
-The data come from GPS track recordings of effectively undertaken skitours.
+The second dataset describes approximately 6 million transition points of backcountry skiers in Switzerland.
+The data come from GPS tracks recorded by backcountry skiers.
 The GPS tracks were uploaded from contributors to the platforms skitourenguru.ch, gipfelbuch.ch and camp2camp.org.
-A complex filtering process makes sure the dataset only contains information about backcountry skitours.
+Most data were recorded in the time between 2010 and 2021.
+A complex filtering process makes sure the dataset first and foremost contains only information about backcountry skitours.
 Points were resampled with a constant distance of 10 m along the routes.

 The first dataset provides information about failure points.
 Failure point means an accident occurred at this point.
 The second dataset provides information about success points.
 Success point means that the point could be passed without triggering an avalanche.
-For each point of both datasets a number of properties are provided.
+For each point of both datasets a number of properties are sampled.
 By comparing the properties of failure points to the properties of success points its possible to deduce knowledge about the relative avalanche risk.